The Private Wealth & Private Client Review: Argentina

 First, there is an equalisation action that seeks to protect equality among heirs within the same rank of concurrence.
-This action entitles any rightful heir to claim that certain kinds of gifts received by any other heir during the decedent's lifetime should be deemed as an 'inheritance advance' and therefore as part of the rightful portion of the inheritance corresponding to this heir.
-The result of this equalisation action would only be a credit arising out of the acknowledgement that another rightful heir has received from the decedent and during his or her lifetime certain assets that shall be deemed an 'inheritance advance' to such heirs.
+This action entitles any rightful heir to claim that certain kinds of gifts received by any other heir during the decedent's lifetime should be deemed as an 'inheritance advance', and therefore as part of the rightful portion of the inheritance corresponding to this heir.
+The result of this equalisation action would only be a credit arising out of the acknowledgement that another rightful heir has received an advance from the decedent, and that during his or her lifetime certain assets shall be deemed an inheritance advance to such heirs.

 It may be reasonably construed that the reduction action regarding gifts is subject to a 10-year statute of limitation counted from when the heir, legatee or grantee took possession of the gifted asset.14 With regard to the reduction action against bequests or devises made in a will, no specific statute of limitations is provided for.
 It may be argued that the generic statute of limitation (i.e., five years) applies.15 However, it could also be construed that the applicable statute of limitation is 10 years (the term for accepting an inheritance), or even 20 years (the adverse possession term for real property).

 Any general agreement entered into by and between future heirs during the deceased's life is null and void.

 However, the CCCN has allowed agreements over future inheritances as long as the covenants only fall over the equity of companies or other business ventures with the aim of maintaining the management unity or preventing or solving conflicts, and the dispositions do not deprive forced heirs of their reserved portions, nor affect the spouse or third parties' rights.16